Bev Harrell: Biography

-Her first single, released in late 1966 under EMI's HMV imprint, "What Am I Doing Here with You?" written by P. F. Sloan and Steve Barri, was a cover version of Johnny Rivers's album track from In Action (1964).
-Her version, which was paired with the B-side "You Really Didn't Mean It", peaked at #13 on the Go-Set National Top 40 in 1967 and #1 in her native Adelaide.
+Her first single, released in late 1966 under EMI Music Australia, "What Am I Doing Here with You?" written by P. F. Sloan and Steve Barri, was a cover version of Johnny Rivers's album track from In Action (1964).
+Her version, which was paired with the B-side "You Really Didn't Mean It", peaked at No. 13 on the Go-Set National Top 40 in 1967 and #1 in her native Adelaide.
 The success of the single led to her winning the Major Broadcasting Network's 1966 award for Best Female Recording Artist.
 Shortly after the release of the single, she began performing as a support act for such artists as Herb Alpert & the Tijuana Brass, Winifred Atwell, the Rolling Stones, and Roy Orbison, along with appearing in an advertisement for Hills Hoist clothes lines.